 Outside her day job, Williams explains, she often collects and eats samphire shoots fresh when she’s got time and the plant is in season (from October to March).

-Shoots can be used raw in salads, because it has “a little crunch”.
+Shoots can be used raw in salads because it has “a little crunch”.
 Or they can be blanched, sautéed and used to make pesto.
-“Samphire is also commonly used as a gin stabliser by producers, right down the southern coastline,” she adds.
+“Samphire is also commonly used as a gin stabiliser by producers, right down the southern coastline,” she adds.